Paniceres/etl-gmaps/README.md

 For detailed API documentation, refer to the OpenAPI 3.0.3 specification available through Swagger UI or Redoc when running the app https://localhost:8080/api/docs

-## 🌟 Support the Project!

-If you find this tool useful, consider giving it a **star** on GitHub.
-Feel free to check out the **Sponsor** button on this repository to see how you can further support the development of this project.
-Your support helps ensure continued improvement and maintenance.

 ## Features